xfleezy/HYPON/README.md

 ## Model flowchart

 HYPON takes an ontology graph as input.
-Each node on the graph is associated with avaried-size set of concept instances (e.g., patients).
+Each node on the graph is associated with a varied-size set of concept instances (e.g., patients).
 HYPON first split each node into subnodes according to the number ofconcept instances.
 It then performed a bidirectional message passing to aggregate information from parent nodes and childnodes separately.
-These subnodes are then merged together according to their embeddings in the Poincar ́e ball.
-Finally, HYPONpredicts new links in the hyperbolic space using merged embeddings.
+These subnodes are then merged together according to their embeddings in the Poincare ball.
+Finally, HYPON predicts new links in the hyperbolic space using merged embeddings.

 ## Requirements
 conda env create -f environment.yml